egeatmaca/spotifire-playlist-miner/README.md

 # spotifire-playlist-miner
-Make a Spotify playlist with given keywords using sequential pattern mining
+Make a Spotify playlist with given keywords using PrefixSpan sequential pattern mining algorithm.